On The 25th Anniversary Of The Matrix: A Retrospective. (And some ranting about Matrix Resurrections.)

 What is The Matrix?
 What is it really?
 What does it truly represent as a pop-cultural phenomenon?

-For me, The first Matrix film also represents a time and a place, and a particular vibe that went along with it.
-That's what I would have said, if I were sitting with those game developers at that table in Matrix Resurrections.
+For me, the first Matrix film is particularly evocative of a certain time and a place in my life, and a particular vibe that went along with it.
 That magical era in time that Gen Z calls "Y2K."
 For me, this also includes all of 1998-1999; because the "vibe" that The Matrix film expressed, the cultural zeitgeist, really had its heyday starting in 1998.
 Then it proceeded through 1999-2001 - right smack into the double whammy of the Dotcom Bust and the events of 9/11, when the world changed forever.

 This time period is also excellently expressed in musical form in Massive Attack's album Mezzanine, which was released in 1998.
 One of the tracks on Mezzanine, "Dissolved Girl," appears in the first Matrix, over Neo's earphones as he naps at his desk right before getting the fateful message to follow the White Rabbit.

 Mezzanine is considered by some to be a kind of "unofficial soundtrack" to The Matrix.
-It came out the same year, and the song Dissolved Girl, which appears in the film (though not anywhere on the official soundtrack) is from that album.
+It came out the same year.
 The album and the film just kind of go together.
 They have the same vibe.
 And one thing that Massive Attack fans have lamented since it dropped is that Massive Attack "never made another Mezzanine."
 They don't just mean another album that did as well.
 They're talking about that album's specific sound and atmosphere, which has not carried over to any of their subsequent albums.

 It really does feel sometimes like people want to somehow shift the world into the timeline where 2001 and everything after happened differently, and we ended up facing the dystopia we were expecting to get - the one that our media seemed to be training us to resist, instead of the one we actually ended up getting.
 (Though, let's be fair: the corporate media "suits" were never going to just hand us the tools or language to resist them, either way.)

+And on another level, Resurrections seems to be about how a lot of us who latched onto the first film are now facing middle age having lived unfulfilled lives, and having compromised on realizing our dreams.
 At turn of the century, Generation X was strugging with the idea of "selling out" and "leading lives of quiet desperation," like Neo in his "before-life" as Thomas Anderson.
 Giving up on youthful, rebellious ideals, assimilating into the workforce, and becoming obedient, reactionary consumer-serfs like our parents had.
-No one in 1999 was worried that all of this would change just a few years.
+No one in 1999 was aware that all of this would change in just a few years.

-(After all, that was the social contract that the Executive or Billionaire class, the owners of the means of production, made with middle/working class after the social upheaval of the 60s and 70s: "go back to work in the field, the office or the factory.
-Don't don't go looking for anything above or beyond that, and don't make anymore waves.
+After all, that was the social contract that the Executive or Billionaire class, the owners of the means of production, made with the middle/working class after the social upheaval of the 60s and 70s: "go back to work in the field, the office or the factory.
+Don't don't go looking for anything above or beyond that, and don't make any more waves.
 Conform, and a comfortable living will be assured.
 The only true freedom is the freedom to consume, and The Bad People want to take that away from you."
-But when our parents complied, they just played their trap card: Ronald Reagan, who worked on pulling that ladder all the way up.)
+But when our parents complied, they just played their trap card: Ronald Reagan, who worked on pulling that ladder all the way up.
+Now, the anxiety that a lot of people feel is not "will I live a fulfilled life if I participate in neoliberal capitalism?" but "will I die homeless under a bridge if I fail to successfully participate in neoliberal capitalism?" (unless you were born into poverty, or a marginalized out group: in which case, that was always the reality you were facing.)